bxr556/Android_Codepath_prework/READMe.md

-# Pre-work - *Prework for Codepath bootcamp*
+# Pre-work - *Name of App Here*

-**Prework for Codepath bootcamp** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Bxr556**
+Submitted by: **Your Name Here**

-Time spent: **2** hours spent in total
+Time spent: **X** hours spent in total

 ## User Stories